 I love ginger cats.
 My first cat, Bo, was a ginger cat and one of the big reasons I love them so much.
-Today is Kiss A Ginger Day, and although it’s intended to honor red-haired, blue-eyed humans nicknamed “gingers,” we decided to focus on our favorite ginger cats.
+I am not alone in this, there’s even Kiss A Ginger Day.
+Although it’s intended to honor red-haired, blue-eyed humans nicknamed “gingers,” we decided to focus on our favorite ginger cats instead.

 We know ginger cats are special, and the site kittentoob.com found some interesting facts about these fabulous felines;